shrinerb/shrine/doc/changing_location.md

 ## 2. Move existing files

 To move existing files to new location, run the following script.
-It will fetches the photos in batches, downloads the image, and re-uploads it to the new location.
+It fetches the photos in batches, downloads the image, and re-uploads it to the new location.
 We only need to migrate the files in `:store` storage need to be migrated as the files in `:cache` storage will be uploaded to the new location on promotion.